BKDaugherty/buddies_fe/README.md

 We use [Prettierjs](https://prettier.io/docs/en/options.html) to format our code.
 The configuration is defined in `/.prettierrc.json`, and the options for config are [defined here](https://prettier.io/docs/en/options.html)

-Run the linter with `prettier src` in the root directory of the repo.
+Run the linter with `yarn prettier --write .` in the root directory of the repo.

 ### Component Structure